 2025-09-03 TJS Order confirming Sept.
 3 in-Court admission of all of Husband’s Exhibits

-2025-09-04 Husband’s Counsel Motion to Withdraw (attaching emails showing Wife’s Counsel rejection of 7 requests to negotiate and ABA & VBA Guidelines on settlement and civility).
+2025-09-04 Husband’s Counsel Motion to Withdraw (with emails showing Wife’s Counsel rejection of 7 requests to negotiate and ABA & VBA Guidelines on settlement & civility).

 2025-09-10 TJS Decision (from which appeal was taken)